chino/xmpp2irc/README.txt

 Why:
 	I needed a way to access irc from gmail and my cell phone (which has a very reliable gtalk client).
 Also could be used to run commands on your remote machine via jabber.
+And anything else you would want to do with a jabber bot.

 Setup:
 	Copy the *.template files to their basename and edit them.